VARSHINI22009118/Poisson_distribution/README.md

 #  Output :
 ![prob2op](https://user-images.githubusercontent.com/119401150/230279642-f46da6e6-eb05-4577-a8b0-648b911997e3.png)
 # Result :
-Thus the program to fit poisson distribution for the arrival of objects per minute from the feeder has been done.
+The Poisson distribution is fitted for the objects arrived from feeder per minute and the data is tested using Chi-square test.